followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/paginate.md

 ===========================================================================

 <!--shortDescription-->
 Specifies whether the **PivotGridDataSource** should load data in portions.
+Can be used only with an [XmlaStore](/Documentation/ApiReference/Data_Layer/XmlaStore/).
 <!--/shortDescription-->

 <!--fullDescription-->